-Chimney.
-Your home inspector can look at the flashing around the chimney, but, if you plan to use your fireplace, you should hire a chimney inspector.
+Your home inspector can look at the flashing around the chimney.
+If you plan to use your fireplace, you should hire a chimney inspector.
 Replacing or repairing a chimney can be expensive and, more importantly, you want to make sure the fireplace is safe to use.

 Keep in mind that homeowner’s insurance covers specific incidents that occur in a home, but not problems caused by normal wear-and-tear.
 Buying a house that’s been well-maintained and then continuing to maintain it can provide you with peace of mind — the kind that also comes with adequate insurance protection.